A competition with a Conscience – Creating innovate solutions to help people with rare conditions live more independent lives

-These sessions will take place in late Sept and early Oct 2018 to tie in with Jeans for Genes Day.
+These sessions will take place in late Sept and early Oct 2018.
 You’ll have the chance to ask questions and see some videos of amazing tech and engineering solutions people have found to help people with disabilities lead more independent lives.

 Get in touch and we’ll arrange a date and time.